Deaf Lottery vs Mater Lotteries Home Prize: Which Offers Better Property Value in 2026?

 Can I sell the prize house immediately after winning?

-Yes, once you legally own the property, you can sell it.
-However, transaction costs (real estate agent fees, stamp duty, capital gains tax if applicable) reduce your net proceeds.
-Holding the property for 12 months before sale may improve your capital gains tax position—consult an accountant for your specific state.
+Real estate fees, stamp duty, and capital gains tax all apply.
+Holding the property 12 months may improve your tax position.
+Ask an accountant about your state.

 What if the property has defects after I win it?